Linkvalue-Interne/LvConnect/docs/endpoint-users.md

 - `limit`: Limit the number of results per page (default: 20).
 - `page`: Select a page of results (default: 1).
 - `email`: Find a user by its email (strict matching).
+- `ids`: Get a list of users by ids.
+- `search`: Get a list of users who's first name and last name match search.

 #### Requires